Practice problems for back substitution.

 The second row (0 1 2) is to be multiplied by the column vector (X Y Z).
 The second system of linear equation is 0X+Y+2Z=7.

 The third row (0 0 1) is to be multiplied by the column vector (X Y Z).
-The third system of linear equation is 0X+0Y+1Z=2.
+The third system of linear equations is 0X+0Y+1Z=2.
+The triangular form is shown for the three systems of equations in the next slide image.

 Use back substitution to get the values of X& Y and Z. We start with the last row for which we have a Z value equal to 2.
 We move back to the second system of linear equations and substitute the value of Z in that equation to get the value of Y which is equal to 7-4=3.